sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-spread.md

 const copy = [...array];
 ```

-## Work together with `unicorn/no-useless-spread` rule
+## With the `unicorn/no-useless-spread` rule

-Some cases are fixed with extra spread syntax, suggest enable [`unicorn/no-useless-spread`](./no-useless-spread.md) rule to fix it.
+Some cases are fixed using extra spread syntax.
+Therefore we recommend enabling the [`unicorn/no-useless-spread`](./no-useless-spread.md) rule to fix it.

 For example: